06 Feb How Endoxa Started – My Story

 Back in the UK and thinking what to do next, I started studying argumentation more closely.
 I had long thought that essays were not the natural way to represent argument – the best way would be more like a network.
 My revision notes for philosophy exams looked like engineering flowsheets – visual maps of reasoning.
 Why couldn’t argument be taught and learned like that directly, rather than having to construct them myself each time?

 It turns out that there is a lot of previous work and promising research into the visualisation of argument, but no real product that exists.
 After a lot of trial and error, and some setbacks, I came up with a design and tested the prototypes with students.
-This led to the development of the first production version, which will be launched in early 2020.
+This led to the development of the first production version of the software.

 The product is perhaps what you might expect from an engineer who took to philosophy.
 It is the “Lego” approach – build an argument out of simple bricks, and add a calculation engine to evaluate the results.
 It is simple, intuitive, unbiased, interactive – and allows collaboration without coordination.